• Skip to main content

 For the syrup:

-Put sugar and water in a pot and bring it to boil.
-Reduce the heat to the low once it boils and let it simmer until it thickens a bit, for about 20 minutes.
-Once it thickens, add in lemon juice and let it simmer for another 2 minutes.
+• Put sugar and water in a pot and bring it to boil.
+Reduce the heat to the low once it boils and let it simmer until it has a consistency, for about 20 minutes.
+Once it gets a little thicker, add in lemon juice (and lemon wedges) and let it simmer for another 5 minutes.
 Let it cool.
-Meanwhile, make the cake.
+You can pour it into a large shallow bowl so that it cools faster.

 For the cake:

-Now add in the dry ingredients and mix right until everything is combined.
+• Now pour the dry ingredients into the wet mixture and using a hand whisk, mix until everything is combined.

 To Assemble: